Novu Wellness Mental Health

 • Riding a bike or dancing to music

-Even small movement can make a big difference, especially for those with high-functioning depression.
+Even a small movement can make a big difference, especially for those with high-functioning depression.

 4. Better Sleep = Better Mood